MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/info-protect-client.md

 ## To install the Azure Information Protection client for users

-- You can script and automate the installation of the Azure Information Protection client by packaging AZInfoProtection.exe and using standard [Windows Installer (msiexec) command line options](https://msdn.microsoft.com/library/windows/desktop/aa367988(v=vs.85).aspx).
+- You can script and automate the installation of the Azure Information Protection client by using command line options.
+To see the install options, run `AzInfoProtection_v233.exe /help`.

-    For example, if the packaged version you create is named InfoProtect.msi and you want to install the client silently: `msiexec /qn InfoProtection.msi`
+    For example, to install the client silently: `AzInfoProtection_v233.exe /passive | quiet`

 ## To uninstall the Azure Information Protection client